Anjali286/Lusophone-Technological-Wishlist-Microtasks/README.md

 ---

 ### Summary printed at the end
-After all URLs are checked, some stats are being printed:
+After all URLs are checked, the following stats are printed:

 <img width="578" height="281" alt="image" src="https://github.com/user-attachments/assets/8a494e87-7ff9-4d69-b612-a2ce183e9e30" />